 Calculating the wage.
 If you pay someone $20 per hour, the employee should also “pay you” at least $40 per hour ($20/hour to pay for themselves and $20/hour for your).
 You have to account for the payouts you are responsible for when you have staff: statutory holidays, 4% vacation and eventually termination pay.
 Profit-per-employee is an important metric to keep your business on the right path.

 Retention.
 A bonus, x should be paid contingent on a job well done.
 At the end of the year and an amount equal to x is put into a reserve which you invest risk-free.
 After y-years of building the reserve, the employee is allowed to withdraw 1/yth of the reserve.
 If they leave they could be walking away from y-years worth of bonuses sitting in the reserve.

-- Fast food (dozen+ of our customers were awarded Golden Fork awards)- should hire employees and contract out hood fan/duct cleaning (every 6-months), Robo-Accounting.
+- Restaurants (dozen+ of our customers were awarded Golden Fork awards)- should hire employees and contract out hood fan/duct cleaning (every 6-months), Robo-Accounting.

 - Salons– hire employees and if they pay exclusively commission they can contract out the cleaning to ensure the tools, equipment, and furniture and cleaned and sanitized properly.